State integral models and the tetrahedron equation: Integrable IRC models

 The commutativity implies that the coefficients of the expansion of $\tau(u)$ in powers of $u$ are mutually commuting operators on $\V(S^{LM})$.
 In this case, we have a family of commuting ``conserved charges'' and the model is said to be \emph{integrable}.

 A fundamental result in the area of three-dimensional lattice models is that the commutativity \eqref{eq:TT} holds if the Boltzmann weight satisfies the tetrahedron equation and a certain operator constructed from the Boltzmann weight is invertible.
+This is the three-dimensional analogue of the train track argument in two-dimensional integrable lattice models, where the Yang--Baxter equation allows two row transfer matrices to be interchanged.
 See, e.g., \cite{Inoue:2025xzj} for a graphical proof of this result.

 The tetrahedron equation is an equivalence between two configurations of four intersecting planes $H_1$, $H_2$, $H_3$, $H_4$, where each configuration cuts out a tetrahedron in three-dimensional space.
 To each intersection of three planes a factor of the local Boltzmann weight is assigned.
+For IRC models, the tetrahedron equation reads \cite{MR683099, MR696804}